kwojcicki/kwojcicki.github.io/_posts/2018-01-15-ES-TERMS_QUERY.md

 The minimum_should_match parameter means that at minimum for any documents returned at least 1 should clause should match.

-https://stackoverflow.com/questions/48984706/default-value-of-minimum-should-match explains how minimum_should_match works in different contexts
+[This SO question](https://stackoverflow.com/questions/48984706/default-value-of-minimum-should-match) takes a deep dive into how minimum_should_match works in different contexts and queries.

 # Initial Problem
-Back when the ANM team was using Elasticsearch (ES) 5.5 there was an issue raised about being unable to query for more than 1024 specific events  RK-3116 - Event Pages(s) -- "Tooltip pop up on event bubbles fails to load on 1/day / 1K Events" DONE  .
+Back when team was using Elasticsearch (ES) 5.5 there was an issue raised about being unable to query for more than 1024 specific events  RK-3116 - Event Pages(s) -- "Tooltip pop up on event bubbles fails to load on 1/day / 1K Events" DONE  .

 To query for specific events a terms query is used